Giving Tuesday 2021

 Supporters can give to and follow the progress of the campaign at salarmy.us/gtindy.

 The matching funds will help The Salvation Army achieve its $3.3 million goal for the annual Red Kettle Christmas Campaign.
-These seasonal donations enable year-round programming at our Fountain Square Corps Community Centers, as well as the Eagle Creek location across town.
-It also provides funding for 24/7 sheltering and support for those fleeing domestic violence and homelessness at the downtown Women and Children's Center and treatment for adults battling addiction at the Harbor Light Center on Indy's west side.
+These seasonal donations enable year-round programming at our Eagle Creek Corps Community Center, as well as at our corps on the other side of town in the Fountain Square neighborhood.
+Donations also provide 24/7 sheltering and support for those fleeing domestic violence and homelessness at the downtown Women and Children's Center and treatment for adults battling addiction at the Harbor Light Center on Indy's west side.